WGCSA

 In-Depth AWRI Sessions: Spend two consecutive days with the Australian Wine Research Institute, where region-specific topics are discussed in an intensive, practical course to build regional resilience.

-The course is aimed at practising viticulturists wishing to build capacity, reduce vulnerabilities and promote financially and environmentally sustainable practices in their businesses.
 Participants will visit local vineyards each day (via bus) and a dinner will take place in between the 2 days.
-The sessions will be tailored for each region and may include a range of topics including but not limited to: |
+The sessions will be tailored for each region and may include a range of topics including but not limited to:

-Take a moment to tune in to our conversation below, in which CEO Lisa Bennier discusses the GrowStrong Viti Fundamentals Course alongside Dr. Mardi Longbottom and Robyn Dixon from the Australian Wine Research Institute. |
+Take a moment to tune in to our conversation below, in which CEO Lisa Bennier discusses the GrowStrong Viti Fundamentals Course alongside Dr. Mardi Longbottom and Robyn Dixon from the Australian Wine Research Institute.

 Tools, techniques and practices to increase water use efficiency